-However, God sees the beginning from the end because He is not bound by time—we are—so He knows what will happen before it happens, just like we know what will happen if we record the Super Bowl and watch it the next day, already knowing the end result.
+What most of us don’t understand is that God sees the end from the beginning.
+He is not bound by time like we are.
+He knows what will happen before it happens, just like we know what will happen if we record the Super Bowl and watch it the next day, already knowing the end result.
 Does us watching that recording cause the players to make different choices?
-No. It already happened and they freely made their own choices.
-But we are not bound by the time of that actual event on that recording.
+No. It already happened and they freely made their own choices, but we are not bound by the time of that actual event on that recording.
 Same with us and God.
-Time can’t contain His greatness, even though we are still contained by time, ourselves.
+He saw Pharaoh on His DVR and knew his heart was hard.

-You then combined several Scriptures together toward the end of your comment: ‘they are in danger of being spewed out of His mouth on the day of judgement if they don’t recognize their sins and repent’.
-So part of that is found in Revelation 3:16:
+On to your next comment.
+You combined several Scriptures together: ‘they are in danger of being spewed out of His mouth on the day of judgement if they don’t recognize their sins and repent’.
+So part of this is found in Revelation 3:16:

-The next part of you comment is another verse, you say, ‘on the day of judgement if they don’t recognize their sins and repent…’ This is quite a few verses all mashed together.
-But first of all, once you die, and you’re in God’s presence, it’s too late to repent.
-Second, NO CHRISTIAN will be judged guilty for any sin, but instead, Jesus has already judged us NOT GUILTY, because of our faith in Him.
-Jesus tells us this in John 3:17,18—that only unbelievers will be judged guilty, not us:
+In the next part of your comment you say, ‘on the day of judgement if they don’t recognize their sins and repent…’ First of all, once you die, it’s too late to repent.
+Second, no Christian will be judged guilty for any sin–Jesus has already judged us ‘Not guilty!’
+Only unbelievers will be judged according to their sins:

 1. We repent of unbelief in Jesus as our Savior in order to be saved.

-2. Because we are already saved, by grace through faith, we repent of incorrect attitudes and actions so that Christ can live through us (see Galatians 5:22, 23)—not to be saved again and again, or to stay saved.
+2. Because we are already saved, we repent of incorrect actions and attitudes so that Christ can live through us, and so we can be our true selves as God’s kids.

 I hope this helps you understand my teaching a little better.”

 A prayer for you: Heavenly Father, thank you for opening up my eyes to the truth of your loving, graceful, merciful gospel.
 Thank you for what Jesus has done for me!
-Thank you for teaching me the truth of my true identity, which is Christ IN me, forever!
-What a good God that you would become one with me!
+Thank you for teaching me my true identity, and that Christ is in me forever!
 Right now, I lift up all who are reading this, directly to you.
-For those who have been incorrectly taught about WHO you really are, help them.
-Help them to stop focusing on what THEY do or DON’T do, and to START focusing on what Jesus HAS done—and continues to do—FOR THEM, which is save them COMPLETELY.
-Open up their minds to understand this truth, that you love us SO much, you paid off ALL our debts once and for all IN Jesus.
-And now, all we must do each day is wake up and say, “Thank you.
+For those who have been incorrectly taught who you really are, help them.
+Help them to stop focusing on what THEY do or don’t do, and to START focusing on what Jesus has done TO them.
+Open up their minds to understand that you loved us so much, you paid off ALL our debts once and for all IN Jesus!
+Now, all we must do each day is wake up and say, “Thank you.
 Live through me.
-I’m ready.”
+Teach me more about who I am.”
 In Christ’s name I pray, amen.